mard/codenames/README.md

 ## How it works

 This extension adds a work item control with a button that generates a code name, then it updates the field that was configured in custom control options.
+Boards and backlog lists can be updated afterwards to hide ID and show that field.

 Currently phrases are generated from a predefined pool of words.
 They were inspired by universally known things, beings and ideas, resulting in phrases that are fun and easy to remember.